After the success of the first edition, back in bookstores reprint volume "Álvaro Siza. Viagem sem Programa ",

 "I love to draw.
 It's relaxing, breaking stress, concentration on the job, especially in times when there are endless deadlines - Tells the architect Siza - The drawing free ... and has the advantage of being able to be simultaneously analytical and uptake of environmental".

-In the book there are plenty portraits made at a young age, devoted to family and then designs that tell the many trips made by Siza around the world, from Brazil a Cape Verde, da Cuba all 'number, Through the United States.
+In the book there are plenty portraits made at a young age, devoted to family and then designs that tell the many trips made by Siza around the world, from Brazil a Cape Verde, da Cuba all 'India, Through the United States.
 An ideal time path made of looks, dreams, habits, rituals, memories and faces of strangers and all those friends met in that extraordinary "free travel program", Is the "vita".

 "It was a privilege for us to choose together 'architect Siza these drawings - Say the two authors of the book - their beauty is further enhanced by the quality of printing and paper with which it is made not only the volume, but also the line of notebooks and folders".
 "There was a careful study of the material and a process of digital restoration for designs that older - Continue the authors - has allowed us to make the most of each sign, drawn with a stylus, a simple ballpoint pen or pencil".